s-ball/pyimgren/README.md

                         extension for the new file name -r REF_FILE, --ref_file REF_FILE
-                        a file to remember the old names -D, --debug           print a line per rename
+                        a file to remember the old names -x delta, --delta delta
+                        minutes to add to the exif tag time -D, --debug           print a line per rename
   -X, --dry_run         process normally except no rename occurs
 ```